wezm/ssd1675/README.md

 ## Description

 This driver is intended to work on embedded platforms using the `embedded-hal` trait library.
-It is `no_std`, contains no added `unsafe`, and does not require an allocator.
+It is `no_std` compatible, only uses safe Rust, and does not require an allocator.
 It supports the 4-wire SPI interface.

 ## Tested Devices

 The library has been tested and confirmed working on these devices:

-* Red/Black/White [Inky pHAT] version 2 on Raspberry Pi Zero
+* Red/Black/White [Inky pHAT] version 2 on Raspberry Pi Zero (pictured above)

 ## Credits